fengbintu/Neural-Networks-on-Silicon/README.md

 ## Important Topics
+This is a reading list of papers on other important topics related to neural networks.
+Papers of significance are marked in **bold**.
+My comments are in marked in *italic*.

 ### Benchmark
 - **AlexNet**: Imagenet Classification with Deep Convolutional Neural Networks.
 (University of Toronto, **2012 NIPS**)
 - **Network in Network**.
 (National University of Singapore, **2014 ICLR**)